 - Monthly: Recalculate total margin impact

-If the effect disappoints, try a different high-margin dish at the top, or improve the description of the dish you want to promote.
+If results disappoint, try positioning a different high-margin dish at the top, or enhance the description of the dish you want to promote.

 How do you calculate margin impact of menu position? (step by step)